Ukraine president's party set for election win, OSCE unhappy

 Exit polls and first results from Sunday's vote showed Yanukovich's Party of the Regions would, with help from long-time allies, win more than half the seats in the 450-member assembly after boosting public sector wages and welfare handouts to win over disillusioned voters in its traditional power bases.

-They will face, though, a revitalised opposition boosted by resurgent nationalists and a liberal party led by boxing champion Vitaly Klitschko.
+They will face, though, a revitalized opposition boosted by resurgent nationalists and a liberal party led by boxing champion Vitaly Klitschko.

-But a team from the Organisation for Security and Cooperation in Europe, which sent more than 600 observers to monitor the election, criticised the way it had been conducted.
+But a team from the Organisation for Security and Cooperation in Europe, which sent more than 600 observers to monitor the election, criticized the way it had been conducted.

 "Certain aspects of the pre-election period constituted a step backwards compared with recent national elections," it said, a reference to Yanukovich's election in February 2010 which was judged fair by the West.